 Associate of Applied Science Degree

-The average student earns their flight certifications in approximately 250 hours of flight time.
+The average student will earn these flight certifications in approximately 250 hours of flight time

 This course includes actual flying experience with an FAA approved fixed base operator.
 Students will receive a minimum of 60 hours in flight instruction including dual, solo and briefing.
 Successful completion will result in receipt of the Private Pilot/Airplane certificate (no limitations).
 Persons wishing to receive credit for previous flight time must make arrangements with the coordinator of the program.
 Students are required to have a valid second class medical certificate to enroll in this course.
 0-6-3